clbustos/buhos/README.md

 ### Using vagrant

-On vendor/vagrant directory you could find a working vagrant configuration.
+On vendor/vagrant_alpine and vendor/vagrant_ubuntu_16 directories you could find working vagrant configurations for Alpine and Ubuntu 16.04, respectively.
 You could run it using

     > vagrant up